 The third stage takes us to Jesus, God's anointed Messiah.
 Jesus

-is the direct descent of Abraham and David, and the rightful heir
+the Messiah is the direct descent of Abraham and David, and the

 Jesus is the fulfillment of all God's promises.
 He is the hope not only for the people of the Old Covenant but for all nations as well.
 He is the Savior of the world.
 In him we receive adoption into a royal priesthood and holy nation as sons and daughters of the living God (see 1 Peter 1:9).
 Do you recognize your spiritual genealogy and do you accept God as your Father and Jesus as the sovereign King and Lord of your life?